l-panther/emblem/README.md

 Notes
 -----
 This project is an example of my front-end web development capabilities.
-For more information about the development of this project, read the Development Plan for Emblem.